-Whether you’re a citizen or permanent resident, you’ll incur penalties if you choose not to enroll when you’re first eligible.
+Whether you’re a citizen or permanent resident, you’ll incur penalties if you choose not to enroll into Medicare when you’re first eligible.
 Particularly for Part B coverage, your premium may increase 10 percent each year you delay enrollment.

 For those who have to purchase Part A coverage but delay doing so, your premium may increase 10 percent.
 You’ll have to pay this increased premium for double the number of years you delayed receiving the benefit.